Suggestions and Complaints

 We fully support your right to complain

-We will deal with complaints as effectively and as fairly as we can, abiding by our policy, our contractual, legal and moral obligations.
+We will deal with complaints as effectively and as fairly as we can, abiding by our policy and our contractual, legal and moral obligations.

-We operate a zero tolerance policy of any antisocial or threatening behaviour or actions by our staff or towards our staff.
+Please note we operate a zero-tolerance policy of any antisocial or threatening behaviour, or actions, by our staff or towards our staff.

 Let The Practice Know Your Views

 We welcome feedback, suggestions, views and comments from all our patients and their families.

 Tell us what you think about our service and we will work with you to make things better.

 We listen to and consider/act on every comment, compliment and complaint.

 We promise that all feedback is treated fairly and that any complaint or negative feedback that you give will in no way affect the way we deliver our services to you.

 - Calling us on 01903 222 900

 - Write to us at St Lawrence Surgery, 79 St Lawrence Avenue, Worthing, West Sussex, BN14 7JL